HS4.6 | From real-time flood forecasting to sub-seasonal forecasting to climate projections: modelling, early warning, and servicing water sectors

 EDI

-From sub-seasonal forecasting to climate projections: predicting water availability and servicing water sectors
+From real-time flood forecasting to sub-seasonal forecasting to climate projections: modelling, early warning, and servicing water sectors

 • Advances in sub-seasonal, seasonal and decadal hydrological predictions;